-See what I mean?
+Don’t wait any longer to make a batch of these easy candied pecans.
 You can go from raw ingredients to finished product in less than 15 minutes!
 So put pecans on your shopping list.
 You probably have everything else you need right in the pantry.
 Enjoy!

-Café Tips for making these Candied Pecan
+Café Tips for making these Candied Pecans

 - Although these Easy Candied Pecans keep well stored in an airtight container for weeks, they also freeze well and will keep for months in the freezer.
 Just thaw at room temperature the day you need them.